oktadev/okta-blog/_source/_posts/2020-12-16-react-login.md

 Click **Done** when ready.
 On the next page, you will see an overview of the settings as well as a **Client ID**.
 -->

-{% include setup/cli.md type="spa" loginRedirectUri="http://localhost:3000/callback" %}
+{% include setup/cli.md type="spa" framework="react" loginRedirectUri="http://localhost:3000/callback" %}

 Note the Client ID for later when you set up your React application.